emilyriederer/website/content/post/shiny-db/index.md

     sslmode  : require

 By default, the Dev Database registers your application as a Trusted Source, meaning that only traffic from the application can attempt to access the database.
 As the [documentation](https://docs.digitalocean.com/products/databases/postgresql/how-to/secure/#firewalls) explains, this type of firewall improves security by preventing against brute-force password or denial-of-service attacks from the outside.

+*Note: If you just want to experiment with databases and Shiny but aren't using an in-production, served application, you can mostly skip this step and use the "Dev" approach that is discuss in "Dev versus Prod" subsection of "Key Issues" below.*

 ### Connecting to the database